LucasLoopsT/LucasLoopsT/README.md

 <li title="Federal Institute of Education, Science and Technology of São Paulo - College">IFSP Cubatão</li>
 <li title="Technology and study platform from Brazil">Rocketseat</li>

 ---

 ## ⚡ Technologies i use

-for now these are all the technologies i know/use:
+For now these are all the technologies i know/use:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;
 ![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=HTML5)&nbsp;